jugipa/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10766.19
+## [1] 11015
 ```
-As we can see, gap between the mean and median is reduced.
+As you can see, distribution changed especially in 0 frequency.

 ## Are there differences in activity patterns between weekdays and weekends?